Six Questions You Should Ask Mortgage Lenders

 WHAT IS THE INTEREST RATE?

-You should ask your mortgage lender for a quote on the interest rate.
+You should ask Kansas City mortgage lenders for a quote on the interest rate.
 Compare interest rates among lenders and settle for the lowest rate that you qualify for.
 Keep in mind that the interest rate, the mortgage balance and the loan term determines your monthly payment.
 The lower your interest rate, the smaller your monthly payment.

 HOW MANY ORIGINATION OR DISCOUNT POINTS CAN I PAY?